avoidwork/tiny-coerce/README.md

 # tiny-coerce
 [![build status](https://secure.travis-ci.org/avoidwork/tiny-coerce.svg)](http://travis-ci.org/avoidwork/tiny-coerce)

-Tiny library for String to primitive coercion for Client or Server.
+String to primitive coercion for Client or Server.
 It's great for DOM data attributes, localStorage, and other cases where your need to store a String.

 ## API
 ##### coerce (arg[, deep = false])
 Returns a coercion of `arg`.
 Deep coercion is optional with the second parameter.

+First parameter is trimmed before coercion!

 ## Example
 ```javascript